ProseMirror/website/pages/docs/guides/commands/index.md

 To figure out whether a selection can currently be deleted, you'd call `deleteSelection(view.state, null)`, whereas to actually execute the command, you'd do something like `deleteSelection(view.state, view.dispatch)`.
-A menu bar could, for example, use this to determine which menu items to gray out.
+A menu bar could use this to determine which menu items to gray out.

 In this form, commands do not get access to the actual editor view—most commands don't need that, and in this way they can be